centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 ###### Anomaly Detection improvements

 - Recheck has been implemented for Anomaly Detection services, retrieving the actual value of the metric to reevaluate the AD service's status
-- Downtimes of regular services are now propageted to related Anomaly Detection service(s)
+- Downtimes on regular services are now propagated to related Anomaly Detection service(s)

 ###### Settings improvements